The Ultimate Guide to Nearshore Software Development

 This is where nearshoring, an increasingly popular form of outsourcing, comes in.

 If you’re trying to supplement your team with external talent, there are several routes you can take.
 The differences mainly lie in how far you’re willing to reach and, more importantly, how well you want this new talent to fit in with your company’s existing culture.

 In this article, we’re going to explore the ins and outs of nearshoring.
 We’re going to find out what differentiates it from other types of outsourcing.
 Then we’re going to dive into its pros, cons, and potential benefits.
 Finally, we’ll uncover the recipe behind a successful nearshore partnership.

 Let’s start at the beginning.
 What is nearshoring, and how does it fit into the modern tech landscape?

 Nearshore software development is about contracting out your IT services to an adjacent country.
 For example, if you’re in Central/ Western Europe or the UK, you’d look for an Eastern Europe nearshoring partner.
 If you’re in the US, you’d look to your neighbours in Canada or Latin America.

-By picking a nearby location, you aim to find a culturally similar team you can work smoothly with.
-This carries several tangible and intangible benefits – which we’re going to delve into in a minute.
+By picking a nearby location, you aim to find a culturally similar team operating in the same time zone that you can work smoothly with.
+This carries several tangible and intangible benefits – which we’re going to discuss in this blog.